jsdclxvi/Reforestation/README.md

-## What happens when you anger a brain surgeon?
-They will give you a piece of your mind.
+## How can you tell a vampire has a cold?
+They start coffin.